tjbray20/Market_Machine_Learning/README.md

 - Natural Language processing to determine Wall St. sentiment towards given stocks.
 - Sector specific analysis.
 - Using rolling regressions to test model accuracy on a testing set of one day at a time.
+- Add a third category, sideways movement, to the Classification Models.
+Set limits around ~1% that would indicate predicted sideways movement throughout the day.

 ### For More Information
 Please review my full analysis in my [Jupyter Notebook](MainNotebook.ipynb) or [presentation deck](Project_Presentation.pdf).